 The Emitter Resistance: Adding an emitter resistance R22 to a common emitter amp, also known as Emitter Degeneration, makes the voltage gain less dependant from BJT parameters, and therefore less vulnerable to temperature and bias current changes.
 The stability characteristics of the circuit are thus improved at the expense of a reduction in gain.

-The frequency response is tailored by two capacitors: the input decoupling cap C1 which sets the low frequency response (roll-off the bass) and the Miller Capacitor C10 which shapes the high frequency response (roll-off the highs):
+The frequency response is tailored by two capacitors: the input decoupling cap C1 which sets the low-frequency response (roll-off the bass) and the Miller Capacitor C10 which shapes the high-frequency response (roll-off the highs):

 With a C10 of 470pF and depending on the internal BJT capacitance, low pass filter cut-off frequency is around 1.2KHz.
 This operation occurs just before the distortion stage; clipping a low-passed signal usually sounds better, smoother and less harsh.

 The clipping Stage is made of a passive voltage divider (sustain potentiometer) and two consecutive common emitter stages.
-Each of the two consecutive Q2/Q3 clipping stages keep basically the same topology as the Input Booster.
+Each of the two consecutive Q2/Q3 clipping stages keeps the same topology as the Input Booster.
 In addition, the clipping amplifiers include a back to back diodes to create the symmetric clipping.

 The design idea for the double distortion is that the first transistor softly clips the waveform in the feedback loop: creating the distortion and filtering the signal.
 After the first clipping transistor, the second one repeats the operation again and refines the distorted signal creating the hard clip.

-The 100K sustain potentiometer controls the level of signal going into the clipping blocks.
+The 100K sustain potentiometer controls the level of the signal going into the clipping blocks.
 If the level is high, the signal will be more clipped and the distortion effect will hold even if the guitar input signal is not strong.
-The resistor R23 prevents the signal from coming from the Input Booster from being cut-off when the sustain pot is at lowest setting.
+The resistor R23 prevents the signal from coming from the Input Booster from being cut-off when the sustain pot is at the lowest setting.